 How To Make Perfect Roasted Chicken

 When it comes to a favourite dish, golden roasted chicken is on top of the list.
-Just imagine tender juicy chicken with crispy skin that takes only minutes to prepare
+Just imagine tender juicy chicken with crispy skin that takes only minutes to prepare for baking.

 Here are few basic steps to get you there